Is it Okay to Drive After Only Two Drinks? - Sand Law North Dakota

 Whether or Not You’ve Eaten

 If you haven’t eaten all day, getting behind the wheel after two drinks is probably not a good idea.
-When you don’t eat before drinking, you get drunker much faster.
+When you don’t eat before drinking, you get drunk much faster.
 And the liver isn’t able to keep up with the amount of alcohol in your bloodstream.
-This can result in a higher than average BAC.
-If you’ve eaten recently, your body will be able to faster metabolize the alcohol, meaning you won’t get drunk as quickly, and your BAC will be lower.
+This can result in a higher-than-average BAC.
+If you’ve eaten recently, your body will be able to metabolize the alcohol, meaning you won’t get drunk as quickly, and your BAC will be lower.

 So, Can I Drive After Two Drinks?